-Spartan uses a modules system (lmod) to load and unload different packages, including different versions of the same software.
-This allows many different software packages to be installed on Spartan at once without interfering with each other
+Spartan uses an environment modules system (lmod) to load and unload different applications to a user's $PATH, the variable which tracks what software is available to a user's environment.
+The environment modules system allows many different software applications to be installed on Spartan at once without interfering with each other.

-Generally you shouldn't load modules from the login node, instead working on a compute node, either via an interactive session (launched with
+Generally you shouldn't need to load modules from the login node, instead working on a compute node, either via an interactive session (launched with

 sinteractive), or from within your Slurm script.

 The Spartan HPC has developed a new build system which includes the latest versions of software applications with newer toolchains.
 A feature of the new build system is that it explicitly protects users from mixing toolchains in the same job submission script.
 The Slurm Workload Manager and the LMod modules system does their best to change modules to the appropriate toolchain when a user mixes them in error, but an additional level of protect helps.
 When using the new modules system a view of modules will explicitly list only the modules that you have available for the toolchain in question.
 A user must load the appropriate toolchain to ensure that the right applications are available.

 If one tries to load a module, without loading a compiler first, an error will be generated: